vtex/shoreline/styleguides/admin/documentation/table/column.md

 ### compare

-Function provided to handle the sorting of this column of the table, if this function is provided the table items will be sorted based on this function results.
+The function provided to handle the sorting of this column of the table, if this function is provided the table items will be sorted based on this function result.

 ## Resolvers API